eaobservatory/hedwig/doc/user/calculation_jcmt_het.rst

 then it is the frequency resolution as observed, i.e. the sky frequency resolution.

+The "intermediate frequency" (IF) line will only be available for newer instruments where the calculator has receiver temperature data as a function of local oscillator (LO) frequency.
+(For other instruments this input line will be disabled.)
+Normally you can use the receiver default IF and the "best" sideband --- the results will show the IF and LO frequency which the calculator has used.
+However if you wish to adjust the IF, for example as part of a tuning for multiple simultaneous lines, you can select "Other" from the menu and then enter the desired frequency.
+Similarly you can select a specific sideband if you do not want the "best" sideband to be selected automatically.

 The current receivers each have only one sideband mode: single, dual or sideband-separating (2SB), so only one option will be available here.